 This is an oldie, but a goldie.
 I still hear it now.

-“I don’t want our business to use Google Adwords, because I always skip over them, everybody does.”
+“I don’t want our business to use Google Ads, because I always skip over them, everybody does.”

 Unlike Organic SEO – you also get to fully control the online presence of your company at the time of a consumer’s intent to buy from you (or your competition).